- 1 How to Clean a Smelly Mop

 One of the worst problems you can face when it comes to cleaning your home is the floor left stinkier after you mop it.
 A major cause behind this is a smelly mop, and this can be extremely frustrating when your cleaning tool, the mop itself isn’t clean.
 Most people don’t even realize the cause behind their stinky mop and end up confused about why it is always there when they clean the tool every time.

 This can be even after they clean it; the foul smell won’t just go away.
-While it’s important to clean the mop, what’s equally necessary is to understand the reason behind the odour to prevent it.
-Let’s delve into how to clean a smelly mop and the measures to avoid that stench from dirtying your mop and then your floor.
+While it’s important to clean the mop (see flat vs spin mop), what’s equally necessary is to understand the reason behind the odour to prevent it.
+We already shared a guide on how to get rid of smells in vacuum cleaners, but here, we delve into how to clean a smelly mop and the measures to avoid that stench from dirtying your mop and then your floor.

 How to Clean a Smelly Mop

-Before cleaning the floor you should make sure that the mop is clean otherwise it’ll make your floor stinky as well.
+Before cleaning the floor – see here how often to mop it – you should make sure that the mop is clean otherwise it’ll make your floor stinky as well (learn also to clean a steam mop).
 An easy way to get rid of the bad odor of your mop is to soak it into a chemical mixture for a while, it could be a mixture of hydrogen peroxide, chlorine bleach or you can use vinegar to get rid of bad smell.
 Put it in the hot water and soak the mop for a while, once you are done with it, put it out in the sun.

 Here’s a detailed explanation of how you can perform these simple steps.